Web Design Tips: Key Highlights

 - Avoid irrelevant information: Excessive pop-ups, complex animations or unnecessary links can confuse or distract your users

-- Highlight core aspects of the page: Elements such as calls to action (CTAs), section headings, etc. should be easy to spot and guide your visitors toward their goals
+- Highlight core aspects of the page: Elements such as calls-to-action (CTAs), section headings or key buttons should be easy to spot and guide your visitors toward their goals

 - Simplify repetitive tasks: For instance, use standard icons for actions like “Save,” “Undo,” or “Delete,” as users have learned to associate these icons with specific actions

-- Reduce the number of choices: The less choices you present to your users the easier it is for them to follow a clear path
+- Reduce the number of choices: The fewer choices you present to your users, the easier it is for them to follow a clear path

 3. Design With Hierarchy In Mind

-Visual hierarchy in web design is the arrangement of graphic elements based on their importance, utilizing principles like size, color, contrast and more with the goal of influencing how your visitors interact with a website.
+Visual hierarchy refers to the arrangement of graphic elements based on their importance, using principles like size, color or contrast to influence how your visitors interact with a website.

 Here is how to design with hierarchy in mind: